 Our tweens are still bound with energy, and being couped up in a car all day will only exacerbate this, yet the second you suggest you’re going to stop and actually go on a hike…

 You will be the judge of your child’s character.
-If you know they are up for longer hikes, it will be ideal to place a nature stop en route with an opportunity to properly stretch the legs.
+If you know they are up for longer hikes, it will be ideal to place a nature stop en route with an opportunity to stretch the legs properly.

-Some kids are simply more city folk, timing you stops for a town or well-known tourist attractions may be more their thing, grab some ice creams or find an amusement arcade for a few hours.
+Some kids are simply more city folk, timing your stops for a town, or well-known tourist attractions may be more their thing, grab some ice creams or find an amusement arcade for a few hours.

 Distances and the importance of breaks on road trips

-There should be at least one quite physical activity built into your days, be it hiking, an inflatable amusement park, or hopping on some bikes.
-All of you need to keep your bodies moving and a change of scenery with outdoor activities is essential – rain or shine.
+There should be at least one quite physical activity built into your days: hiking, an inflatable amusement park, or hopping on some bikes.
+All of you need to keep your bodies moving, and a change of scenery with outdoor activities is essential – rain or shine.
 Regular restroom breaks are still important, too.